isabella232/sfcc-helpcenter/content/md/cartridge-configuration/05-mapping-configuration.md

 3. Create a **Product** representing your "Product set" with the help of the "Product set" **Family** you previously created.
 4. **Associate products** with the help of your "Product set" **Association** type to populate your product set.

-## How to configure the Connector?
+## How to configure the Connector for "Product set"?

 First, in the [connector configuration page](01-where-configuration.html), configure your "Product set" Family: